danielharrell/open-eyes-lect-2017-18/Open.md

 What if we ourselves were enclosed in openness?

 Indeed, what if our very selfhood enclosed us in openness?
-For the self, it seems, reflects and even sharpens the paradox in openness more generally.
-Insofar as I am self-aware, for example, it seems I *am* myself; yet insofar as I am aware of anything else, it seems I am *not* myself.
-But how can I be both at once?
-Or suppose we put the power of awareness in spatial terms.
-We then might say that awareness locates me inside myself, yet leads me outside myself, as if I could be both inside and outside at once.
-Or at least as if between inside and outside, there again could be continuity and discontinuity at once.
-But if the paradox in this can make us puzzled how a jar could be open, or a parabola, then why be any less puzzled how we can be open?
+For the self, it seems, reflects the paradox in openness more generally.
+We can use the openness of awareness as an example.
+For again, in one sense, it seems, I am *not* myself, insofar as I am aware of anything else.
+But beneath this is an awareness I have of myself; and in this sense I *am* myself.
+But how could I be myself and not myself at once?
+Or to put the paradox in more specific and spatial terms, we could say that my awareness of you, the audience, carries me outside myself; yet it also keeps me inside myself, since this awareness of you is mine, not yours.
+But how could I be inside and outside at once?
+Or carried from one to the other as if the two were continuous; yet kept in one rather than the other as if the two were discontinuous?
-And if resolving this paradox means closing the jar or parabola, then why not do the same for the self, and suppose that it encloses us in openness?
-Why not suppose, for example, that the self can only lead us outside ourselves, and does, by locating us inside that outside, as if there were no outside for self save one that the self can encompass, and somehow make its own?
+And since this awareness of you *is* mine, in something we are wont to call a point of view, it can look as if the way I am carried outside myself is still contained inside myself, as if there were no outside for self save one that the self can encompass, and somehow make its own.
+Or again, as if our very selfhood enclosed us in openness.

+We may, of course, try to transcend the self in this sense, as if we could see beyond our point of view.
+But how would any success in this not simply replace one point of view with another, even if larger, or deeper?
+How does one even begin to look beyond *any* point of view, if looking at all means taking one?
+Or perhaps we might think we see beyond our point of view, just in noticing that it *is* a point of view; and that we see beyond any point of view once we recognize there is no escaping one.
+But it is hard to see how this would transcend the self rather than embrace it, in something like the way Socratic ignorance leads to self-knowledge, or Cartesian doubt to self-certainty.

+Or perhaps we could follow Kant, and ask what makes a point of view possible, building a kind of science on the way things seem, from any point of view.
+But this is to make a science of the self.
+And suppose we turn Kant around, and ask what makes this science possible.
+That is, what makes not just *any* point of view possible, but the one point of view from which we can ask, and answer, what makes any point of view possible?
+This meta-question might well give us hope we could build a second kind of science on the first, where the way things seem, from any point of view, becomes the way they seem from one point of view, and in this oneness the only point of view from which the way things seem is the way things are.
+Once we follow Kant, in other words, we might follow Hegel in turn.
+But even if Hegel can carry us to how things are, it will only be through how they seem, from a point of view proved absolute.
+There will then be no escape from a point of view, even in this science of the absolute, making Hegel's own name for it, a phenomenology of spirit, as much a confession of modesty as a declaration of ambition.
+Knowing we know everything would differ only in degree, not in kind, from knowing we know nothing.
+The one would be as much an expression of self-knowledge as the other, where the self is again embraced rather than transcended.

+Now move to another way to transcend self (Kant, Hegel, maybe Hume, then Eliot) in respect to other selves.
+Things in themselves vs things for us, how things are vs how they seem, difference between things being seen, and things being done, between being affected by the world, and being active in the world.
+What is to be done?
+; .
+Even if
+he proves that we can know everything rather than nothing, There will be a difference in content, but not in form, between knowing that we know everything, and knowing that we know nothing. , and no different in form from a condition where we only know we know nothing, , despite all its content, from a condition where we only know we know nothing, and are doubtful o.
+Hegel's proof that we If we were truly open rather than closed, truly infinite rather than finite, Only seeming will lead us to being, through a self we will never escape.

+But   one and only point of view, way thing seem from one point of view, a kind of science on the way things seem, from this one point of view, implicit in the science already built upon on the way things seem, from any point of view.
+That is, once we follow Kant, we might follow Hegel in turn.
+Next paragraph: turn to transcendence in Kant and Hegel to ethical.
+Self is spirit, seeming is phenomelogy. land from what point

+of view we can pronounce on any point of view by asking what makes a point of view upon the possibility of any point of view possible. and from what point of view we can pronounce on any point of view. , without sooner or later reaching a final one.
+We will then have gotten to how things are, but only insofar as this, too, becomes a matter of how they seem, from a point of view proved absolute. is a matter of how they seem, finally, or ultimately, in a kind of superscience of seeming and selfhood. through how they seem, insofar as they seem, point of view, speak of its own possibility without sooner or later reaching own conditions we then follow Hegel, and ask what makes this science possible, and from what point of view we could determine its own conditions, withoutcan ask about points of view, what makes a point of view possible, and from what point of view we can ask what makes a point of view possible, even if we even if we succeed in this, or go beyond it, with Hegel, on the way things seem, . , and making a kind of science out of seeming, and using on the foundation of how things seem, build a kind of science on

+claim to ignorance And if
+we admit there is no escaping it, we might conclude that we are in the predicament, like Socrates, of knowing that we know nothing, in the same vein, we might concludethink that to admit we know nothing, or .
+And in the same vein of self-awareness, we might conclude from this that we And what if our way of looking beyond this were not outward but inward, and certainly in supposing that there is no escape from having one in , as long as we so long as we see at all. involves some point of view?  and to look at all would seem to involve a point of view, inherently, it is hard not to take any success in this as merely a larger point of view. for example, by calling it into question, or doubt.
+TWe may doubt (Revise from here, starting with how to resolve the paradox.) ; keep in the foreground how the paradox remains, and casts being open in doubt; use this frame to spell out how the self encloses us in openness.)
+The paradox in this made us puzzled how a jar could be open, or a parabola.
+So why be any less puzzled how we can be open?
+And if we can resolve the paradox by closing the jar or parabola, why not follow suit for the self, and suppose that it, too, encloses us in openness?
+Why not suppose, for example, that my awareness of you carries me outside myself by keeping me inside that outside, in an awareness of you that is mine, awareness carries me outside myself, us outside ourselves by keeping us inside that outside, as if there were no outside for self save one that the self can encompass, and somehow make its own?

 Suppose you see me at the podium: you have gone outside yourself, but insofar as this is your perspective, you have made it your